48Club/bnb-48-inscription/token-op-command.md

 To maintain the compatibility of cross-platform, all tuples in data object should be a string, i.e. quoted by \".

 Bulk commands are allowed when all commands share an op.
-If multiple commands is carried in a sigle transaction, the data should be packed in an array, each item of which contains a complete command, and each command will be handled in order.
+If multiple commands is carried in a sigle transaction, the data should be packed in an array named `cmdq` i.e. command queue, each item of which contains a complete command, and each command will be handled in order.
 In which case, all combined commands are executed atomicly, i.e. either all of them are successfully executed or none of them.

-Specially, `mint` `recap` and `deploy` command must be a standalone command.
-If bulk commands in a single transaction contains a `mint` `recap` or `deploy`, the entire bulk should be considered as invalid.
+Specially, following commands can not be part of a bulk commands tx.
+If bulk commands in a single transaction contains one of them, the entire bulk should be considered as invalid:
+`deploy`
+`mint`
+`recap`

 example:

 ```
 data:application/json,
-[
 {
   "p":"bnb-48",
+  "op":"bulk",
+  "cmdq":[
+    {
+      "p":"bnb-48",
       "op":"transfer",
       "tick":"token1",
       ...
     },
     {
       "p":"bnb-48",
       "op":"transfer",
       "tick":"token2",
       ...
     }
   ]
+}
 ```

 ## Command